sujaygreat/IST_ComputerScience/IST/IST 210- Databases/Flix2You Project/Flix2You Problem.md

 VII.
 Organization of Data (3-4 pages including diagrams)

-Existing database analysis ñ Identifying relationships
+Existing database analysis ‚Äì Identifying relationships

-The database that drives the Flix2You website is a generic e-commerce database that was purchased as ìoff-the-shelfî software and was then modified by a prior group of database consultants.
+The database that drives the Flix2You website is a generic e-commerce database that was purchased as ‚Äúoff-the-shelf‚Äù software and was then modified by a prior group of database consultants.
 The database currently works with the Flix2You website, but it is difficult to query and understand the data in the current database.
 When queries are run, it slows down the online system and often disrupts customer transactions.

 Given the existing database schema, analyze the entities, relationships between these entities, and cardinalities of these relationships.
 Determine what the structure will be that will hold your extracted dataset.
 Then, construct the corresponding ER Diagram for the new database design.

 NOTE: The existing database schema can be found in the problem resources section of this document.

-Existing database analysis ñ Normalization/Denormalization Approaches
+Existing database analysis ‚Äì Normalization/Denormalization Approaches

 Create the tables in the new database.
 Several possible approaches to this solution exist